-Senator Kathleen Vinehout and Representative Samantha Kerkman, Co-chairpersons Joint Legislative Audit Committee State Capitol Madison, Wisconsin 53702
+Senator Robert Cowles and Representative Samantha Kerkman, Co-chairpersons Joint Legislative Audit Committee State Capitol Madison, Wisconsin 53702

-Dear Senator Vinehout and Representative Kerkman:
+Dear Senator Cowles and Representative Kerkman:

 At the request of the Department of Safety and Professional Services and the Department of Administration, and in accordance with s.
 13.94(1s), Wis.
-Stats., we have completed a financial audit of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the fiscal years ended June 30, 2012, and June 30, 2011.
-We have provided our unqualified audit opinion on the cash-basis Statement of Changes in Program Assets.
+Stats., we have completed a financial audit of the State of Wisconsin Petroleum Inspection Fee Revenue Obligations Program for the fiscal years ended June 30, 2013, and June 30, 2012.
+We have provided an unmodified audit opinion on the Statement of Changes in Program Assets, which is presented on a cash basis.

-Under the program, the State was authorized to issue \$386.9 million in revenue bonds and commercial paper to provide financing for payment of claims under the Petroleum Environmental Cleanup Fund Award (PECFA) program.
+Under the program, the State was authorized to issue \$386.9 million in revenue obligations to provide financing for payment of claims under the Petroleum Environmental Cleanup Fund Award (PECFA) program.
 These revenue obligations are not general obligation debt of the State.
 Instead, they are to be repaid primarily from the \$0.02 per gallon fee charged to suppliers of petroleum products sold in Wisconsin.
+These fees are collected by the Department of Revenue.

-As of June 30, 2012, a total of \$188.7 million in revenue obligations remained outstanding, including \$117.5 million in revenue bonds and \$71.2 million in commercial paper.
+The State previously issued the revenue obligations in the form of revenue bonds and extendible commercial paper.
+In 2009, the State refinanced the revenue bonds, and no principal was repaid during our audit period.
+As of June 30, 2013, a total of \$188.7 million in revenue obligations remained outstanding, including \$117.5 million in revenue bonds and \$71.2 million in commercial paper.